Our friendly and knowledgable team are available for any questions you may have.Contact Us

 7.1.1. give to us, if not already provided to our satisfaction, proof of identity in a form acceptable to us (and any other information that we require in order to comply with our anti-money laundering obligations); and

-7.1.2 pay to us the Total Amount Due in cash (for which there is an upper limit of 15,000 euros equivalent) or in any other way that we agree to accept payment..
+7.1.2 pay to us the Total Amount Due by bank transfer or bacs, card payments in person only or in cash (for which there is an upper limit of 10,000 euros equivalent) or in any other way that we agree to accept payment..

 7.2 If you owe us any money, we may use any payment made by you to repay these debts.